 “Just like skin, the condition of your hair is an outward sign of overall health,” says Christinah Nicolaisen, co-founder of Eleni & Chris.
 “The most important thing for hair health is a well-balanced diet of protein, vitamins and minerals that will supply hair with what it needs to remain shiny, lustrous and strong.”

-There is food for healthy hair that leads to #hairgoals.
-A good general rule is to eat whole foods as opposed to processed foods with vitamins and minerals added back into them, per Michelle Blaisure, a certified trichologist and product and technical specialist for Bosley Professional Strength.
+There are certain things you can add to your diet to achieve your #hairgoals.
+A good general rule is to eat whole foods as opposed to processed foods with vitamins and minerals added back into them per Michelle Blaisure, a certified trichologist and product and technical specialist for Bosley Professional Strength.

-Another thing to keep in mind is that eating nourishing food for healthy hair doesn’t give anyone a pass to scorch their hair with hot tools or bypass regular trims.
-We still need to show locks some love and make sensible decisions.
+Another thing to keep in mind is that eating nourishing food for healthy hair doesn’t give anyone a pass.
+Scorching your hair with hot tools is still a no-no. We still need to show locks some love and make sensible decisions.
 Nourishing manes from the inside out is one of the first steps in a healthy hair regimen.

 Click through the gallery to see expert-approved food for healthy hair.
 Remember this list the next time you’re grocery shopping.